 Becoming a Professional Supervisor

-FCRC wishes to encourage experienced financial counsellors who have attained the Diploma of Financial Counselling and have had extensive case work experience (minimum three years full-time equivalent) to apply to become Professional Supervisors to provide professional supervision to financial counsellors throughout Victoria.
+FCRC wishes to encourage experienced financial counsellors who have attained the Diploma of Financial Counselling and have had extensive case work experience (minimum 3840 hours of practice as a financial counsellor; with two years as a full member of FCRC) to apply to become Professional Supervisors to provide professional supervision to financial counsellors throughout Victoria.

 FCRC requires prospective supervisors to undertake professional supervision training.
 There are two endorsed providers of professional supervision training: The Delta Centre and ICAN Learn.
 In addition, to the Delta Centre training, financial counsellors are required to attend one day of follow up training conducted by FCRC.

 Click here to view upcoming dates with ICAN Learn

 Click here to view upcoming dates with the Delta Centre